 Contributory negligence comes into play in many dog bite lawsuits in Pennsylvania.
 If a jury decides that a dog bite victim contributed to his or her injuries in any way, this contributory negligence does not necessarily bar the victim from recovery.
 However, the victim would lose a portion of the case award equal to his or her percentage of fault for the incident.
 Additionally, if the jury decides the plaintiff’s fault exceeds the defendant’s, then the plaintiff cannot recover damages.

 Both dog attack victims and owners of dogs that cause injuries need to know their legal options after any dog-related injury.
-A reliable Philadelphia dog bite lawyer can help a victim determine his or her best options for recovery or help a dog owner defend against an unjust charge or criminal charges for negligent dog ownership.Back to Blog
+A reliable Philadelphia personal injury lawyer can help a victim determine his or her best options for recovery or help a dog owner defend against an unjust charge or criminal charges for negligent dog ownership.Back to Blog